Rental Property Financing Options: What’s Best for Investors?

 Step 5: Be Ready for What Lenders Will Actually Ask For

-Before meeting a mortgage advisor, gather everything lenders need for a smooth approval process.
-That includes tax returns to prove income and financial stability, rent documentation to verify property cash flow, and a vacancy and repair plan that shows the lender you understand the risk.
-Also expect rental income rules.
-Many lenders won’t count rent dollar for dollar, and the 75% guideline approach used in common underwriting calculations is a good indicator of how conservative lenders can be.
+Before meeting with a mortgage advisor, gather everything lenders typically need for a smooth approval.
+You will want recent tax returns to prove income and financial stability, current rent documentation to verify property cash flow, and a clear vacancy and repair plan that shows the lender you understand the risk.

 FAQs